 Environmental activities were initiated voluntarily and proactively and continue to be conducted in close cooperation with the Louisiana Department of Environmental Quality (LDEQ).
 We are also working with the Louisiana Department of Health (LDH) and local officials.

 We continue to monitor soil gas concentrations and ambient air quality in the potentially affected areas.
 In coordination with LDEQ, we are also testing the indoor air quality in some residences, where indicated, based on our groundwater and soil gas data.
 Indoor air results will determine if further action is needed, such as improved ventilation, vapor barriers, removal systems beneath the concrete foundations, or other remedies.
-Air purifier units have been offered to residents whose indoor air sampling results show detections of the chlorinated chemicals of interest.
+Air purifier units have been offered to residents whose indoor air sampling results show detections of the chlorinated chemicals of interest above guidelines provided by the Louisiana Department of Health.